-

-The National Science Foundation (NSF) invites you to a Navigating the New Arctic (NNA) proposal writing workshop on December 9, 2021.
-This two-hour workshop will be held from 2:00pm-4:00pm Eastern Time / 12:00pm-2:00pm Mountain Time / 10:00am-12:00pm Alaska Time.
-The first hour will consist of an overview of the NSF review process and Intellectual Merit and Broader Impacts criteria, as well as share most common mistakes made by investigators when submitting a proposal.
-The second hour will be structured around breakout rooms with NSF program officers.
+The National Science Foundation (NSF) invited participants to a Navigating the New Arctic (NNA) proposal writing workshop on December 9, 2021.
+The two-hour workshop was held from 2:00–4:00pm Eastern Time / 12:00–2:00pm Mountain Time / 10:00am–12:00pm Alaska Time.
+The first hour consisted of an overview of the NSF review process and the Intellectual Merit and Broader Impacts criteria, as well as a discussion of common mistakes made by investigators when submitting proposals, and the second hour was structured around breakout rooms with NSF program officers.

-Interested in knowledge translation and techniques for science communication?
-Join producer, script writer, videographer, and editor Ryan Vachon (Provare Media) for a 90-minute filmmaking workshop.
-Ryan will work with attendees to identify a project mission statement, provide methods for storyboarding and communication, discuss camera and audio gear, approaches to filming, and provide an overview of basics in editing.
-Limited capacity.
+Those interested in knowledge translation and science communication joined producer, script writer, videographer, and editor Ryan Vachon (Provare Media) for a 90-minute filmmaking workshop.
+He worked with attendees to identify a project mission statement, provided methods for storyboarding and communication, discussed camera and audio gear and approaches to filming, and offered an overview of editing basics.

-The 2021 NNA Annual Community Meeting for investigators and partners will be held on November 8-10, 2021.
-This meeting, held in cooperation between the NNA-CO and the National Science Foundation’s (NSF) NNA Working group, will provide an important opportunity for NNA project teams, Arctic community members, Indigenous and Traditional knowledge holders, decision makers and other experts to gather to discuss and highlight progress, opportunities, and challenges across the NNA initiative.
+The 2021 NNA Annual Community Meeting for investigators and partners was held November 8–10, 2021, in cooperation between the NNA-CO and NSF’s NNA Working Group.
+The virtual meeting provided an opportunity for NNA project teams, Arctic community members, Indigenous and Traditional knowledge holders, decision makers, and other experts to discuss and highlight progress, opportunities, and challenges across the NNA initiative through plenary presentations, discussion panels, workshop-style events, and collaboratively developed training opportunities.

-The 2021 NNA Annual Community Meeting for investigators and partners will be held on November 8-10, 2021.
-This meeting, held in cooperation between the NNA-CO and the National Science Foundation’s (NSF) NNA Working group, will provide an important opportunity for NNA project teams, Arctic community members, Indigenous and Traditional knowledge holders, decision makers and other experts to gather to discuss and highlight progress, opportunities, and challenges across the NNA initiative.
+The 2021 NNA Annual Community Meeting for investigators and partners was held November 8–10, 2021, in cooperation between the NNA-CO and NSF’s NNA Working Group.
+The virtual meeting provided an opportunity for NNA project teams, Arctic community members, Indigenous and Traditional knowledge holders, decision makers, and other experts to discuss and highlight progress, opportunities, and challenges across the NNA initiative through plenary presentations, discussion panels, workshop-style events, and collaboratively developed training opportunities.

-The 2021 NNA Annual Community Meeting for investigators and partners will be held on November 8-10, 2021.
-This meeting, held in cooperation between the NNA-CO and the National Science Foundation’s (NSF) NNA Working group, will provide an important opportunity for NNA project teams, Arctic community members, Indigenous and Traditional knowledge holders, decision makers and other experts to gather to discuss and highlight progress, opportunities, and challenges across the NNA initiative.
+The 2021 NNA Annual Community Meeting for investigators and partners was held November 8–10, 2021, in cooperation between the NNA-CO and NSF’s NNA Working Group.
+The virtual meeting provided an opportunity for NNA project teams, Arctic community members, Indigenous and Traditional knowledge holders, decision makers, and other experts to discuss and highlight progress, opportunities, and challenges across the NNA initiative through plenary presentations, discussion panels, workshop-style events, and collaboratively developed training opportunities.

-The NNA-CO Alaska Pacific University Community Extension Office invite you to attend a virtual Indigenous Gathering Open House (Nov.
-3, 2021 from 1-3pm AK time) to meet the team, learn about the Extension Office, and provide feedback on how we can best serve and support community needs, priorities and research interests.
-Research interests can include (but are not limited to) topics such as Traditional Knowledge preservation and sharing, language revitalization, subsistence activities, food/water security, and environmental science including climate change.
+The NNA-CO and Alaska Pacific University Community Extension Office invited community members to attend a virtual Indigenous Gathering Open House on November 3, 2021, to meet the team, learn about the Extension Office, and provide feedback on how to best serve community needs, priorities, and research interests.
+Tribal leaders, Indigenous knowledge holders, culture bearers, Elders, students, and community members were encouraged to attend, register in advance through Zoom, and share their input.

 Pagination